Quest for the historical Jesus: Criteria of authenticity

 When form criticism questioned the historical reliability of the Gospels, scholars began looking for other criteria.
 Taken from other areas of study such as source criticism, the "criteria of authenticity" emerged gradually, becoming a distinct branch of methodology associated with life of Jesus research.
 The criteria are a variety of rules used to determine if some event or person is more or less likely to be historical.
 These criteria are primarily, though not exclusively, used to assess the sayings and actions of Jesus.
-James Crossley has argued that "[e]merging from under the rubble of the criteria, we are left with an old fashioned view of interpretation, argument, and the combining of arguments for collective weight to make a general case."

 In view of the skepticism produced in the mid-twentieth century by form criticism concerning the historical reliability of the gospels, the burden shifted in historical Jesus studies from attempting to identify an authentic life of Jesus to attempting to prove authenticity.
 The criteria developed within this framework, therefore, are tools that provide arguments solely for authenticity, not inauthenticity.
 By 1987, D.Polkow lists 25 separate criteria being used by scholars to test for historical authenticity including the criterion of "historical plausibility".
 Following the prompt of Chris Keith and Anthony Le Donne, the criteria are no longer in fashion and James Crossley has argued that "[e]merging from under the rubble of the criteria, we are left with an old fashioned view of interpretation, argument, and the combining of arguments for collective weight to make a general case."